asw456/openslat/README.md

-openslat
+Openslat
 ========

-Software for estimating the value-at-risk of significant buildings in earthquake-prone areas.
+A Java calculation engine for estimating the value-at-risk of significant buildings in earthquake-prone areas.
+The user interface is an HTML5 web application in this repository https://github.com/statX/openslat-nodejs-one.
+Interfacing with the Java code is done by sending JSON objects to an embedded HTTP server, or through RabbitMQ.

-The estimation is based on an existing structural design and a region-specific seismicity model, and is intended for use by insurance analysts or engineers to better understand financial risk.
+The program is intended for use by insurance analysts or engineers to quickly quantify financial risk.
+This is estimated by entering the quantity survey for an existing structure, and combining this with a region-specific seismicity model.

 This project is also an experiment in deploying academic code as a web application quickly and with the most flexibility possible.